Axtell/Axtell/README.md

 Additionally you will need to supply the `notifications.support_email` config field.

+**Note:** They are a finite amount of Web Push devices registerable per user, you can configure this using `notifications.max_push_devices` in the config

 ### 3. Build
 You will need to build the assets (CSS and JS) before running Axtell.
 You can do this using: